Table of Contents

 At every payroll, you have to withhold taxes from your employees’ wages or salaries, according to the annualized basis or the guiding tables (which have already been discussed above).

 You must file appropriate Delaware withholding tax forms and pay the amount upon the deadline according to your specific situation.
-If your company is freshly new, you must pay on a monthly basis and file Form W-1 to the Division of Revenue.
+If your company is freshly new, you must pay monthly and file Form W-1 to the Division of Revenue.

 In case employment ends before such a deadline, the form must be given to the employee within 30 days after the last payment.